jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 deviceconf.container.header.delete = image:remove.png
 deviceconf.container.header.delete:!hover = border-color:transparent
 ```
-This property for the state `:hover` will be merged with the properties for no state.
+The properties for the state `:hover` (second line) will be merged with the properties for no state (first line).
 These two properties will also be merged with the general properties for the class `TButton`.